Death investigation underway in Robeson County

 ROBESON COUNTY, N.C.
-(WBTW) — A death investigation was underway Tuesday in Robeson County, according to the Robeson County Sheriff’s Office.
+(WBTW) — A death investigation was underway Saturday night in Robeson County, according to the sheriff’s office.

-Investigators were on scene in the 90 block of Affinity Road in the Fairmont area, according to the sheriff’s office.
+Investigators were on scene in the area of Sonya Drive near Maxton, according to the sheriff’s office.

-No other details were immediately available, but the sheriff’s office said more information would be released later.

 Count on News13 for updates.